-The Diagnostic and Statistical Manual, Version Five, is a big purple book that should be on your therapist’s bookshelf with the title DSM-5 or DSM-V on the spine.
+The Diagnostic and Statistical Manual, Version Five, is a big purple book that should be on your therapist’s bookshelf with the title DSM-5 or DSM-5 on the spine.
 The version five came out in 2013, and this is important for you to know in case you got a diagnosis before 2013 - the clinical definition of PTSD changed significantly from version four to version five.
-If you see the gray DSM-IV or DSM-IV TR on your therapist’s shelf: RUN.
-That is some amateur-hour shit.

 Bottom line is that we all deserve to get our lives back, so find a clinician who understands your diagnosis.